-We all know that copper cable suffer from higher signal loss than fiber optic cable and can be easily interfered by the nearby powers or generator.
-Alien crossstalk is the performance parameter in copper cables, especially the UTP cables.
+We all know that copper cable suffers from the higher signal loss than fiber optic cable and can be easily interfered by the nearby powers or generator.
+Alien crosstalk is the performance parameter in copper cables, especially the UTP cables.
 The following image demonstrates different reactions of the UTP and STP cables to the ANEXT.

 In UTP copper cabling, the alien crosstalk will increase when adjacent cables are close proximity, which is indeed a nightmare to users.
 Therefore, it is typically recommended to let cat6a cable lay loosely in pathway instead of tight, twisted bundles.
 People usually have the misconception that if they use STP cables, then alien crosstalk would not be a problem.
 However, if the shield is not terminated correctly even a shielded system can fall foul of alien crosstalk.

 Twisted pair cables are widely used in transmitting information, especially across great distances.
 The twist in the wire cancels out any magnetic interference that may develop in the wiring.
 There are two common types of twisted pair cabling, STP and UTP.

 Unshielded twisted pair cable has four pairs of wires inside the jacket.
 Each pair is twisted with a different number of twists per inch to help eliminate interference from adjacent pairs and other electrical devices.
 Unshielded twisted-pair cable does not rely on physical shielding to block interference.
 It relies instead on balancing and filtering techniques using media filters, baluns or both.
 Noise is induced equally on two conductors and is canceled out at the receiver.